Getting Started with Assistant

 Next, add context by uploading documents or selecting a knowledge source like LexisNexis, Web Search, EUR-Lex, EDGAR, or your own Vault files.

 - Upload Files: drag and drop them into the upload box, click the box to open your file system, or pull from your connected DMS.
-You can upload up to 50 documents per query, with a total size limit of 100MB.

 - Learn more about available sources and their capabilities in the Knowledge Sources Overview.